mhaseneyer/q.te-library/README.md

-# q.te-library
+# q.te Library

-Modular library for QlikView (and QLikSense
+A modular library for QlikView (and QLikSense)

+Say "cute library".